ayrna/orca/doc/orca-tutorial-2.md

 - [Extreme learning machines with ordered partitions (ELMOP)](../src/Algorithms/ELMOP.m) [6].
 - [Neural network with ordered partitions (NNOP)](../src/Algorithms/NNOP.m) [7].

-ELMOP model is based on ELM, which are a quite popular type of neural network.
+ELMOP model is based on ELMs, which are a quite popular type of neural network.
 In ELMs, the hidden weights are randomly set and the output weights are analytically set.
 The implementation in ORCA consider the ordered partition decomposition in the output layer.
 The prediction phase is tackled using an exponential loss based decoding process, where the class predicted is that with the minimum exponential loss with respect to the decision values.

 The algorithm can be configured using different activation functions for the hidden layer ('sig, 'sin', 'hardlim','tribas', 'radbas', 'up','rbf'/'krbf' or 'grbf').
 During training, the user has to specify the following parameter in the `param` structure:
 - Parameter `hiddenN`: number of hidden nodes of the model.
 This is a decisive parameter for avoiding overfitting.